bariscihanoglu/vehicle-manager/README.md

 ### Initial Page:

-Initially, database is read and the vehicle menu is filled.
+Initially, database (txt file) is read by the program and the vehicle menu gets filled.

 <img src="./img/initial-page.png" width="425"/><img src="./img/vehicle-selection.png" width="425"/>

 ### Vehicle Info:

-You can see the vehicle specifications.
+You can see the vehicle specifications by clicking the button.

 <img src="./img/vehicle-info.png" width="425"/>

 ### Adding Vehicle:

-You should enter true value types.
-Also, when added, program returns to menu and show a message.
+You should enter proper value types.
+Also, when added, the page is closed and main menu is shown with a message.

 <img src="./img/error.png" width="425"/><img src="./img/added-vehicle.png" width="425"/>

 ### Using the Vehicle:

 You can use the vehicle.
-By specifying travel distance, gasoline or electric is consumed and database is updated.
+By specifying travel distance; gasoline or electric is consumed and database is updated.

 <img src="./img/start-engine.png" width="425"/><img src="./img/use-vehicle.png" width="425"/>